Texas Stadium: Demolition

 On September 23, 2009, the City of Irving granted a demolition contract to Weir Brothers Inc., a local Dallas based company, for the demolition and implosion of the stadium.

 On December 31, 2009, The City of Irving and Kraft Foods announced details of their sponsorship deal for the stadium's implosion — including a national essay contest with the winner getting to pull the trigger that finishes off the stadium.
 Kraft paid the city $75,000 and donated $75,000 worth of food to local food banks to promote its "Cheddar Explosion" version of Kraft Macaroni & Cheese.
 The city council unanimously approved the sponsorship deal.

 At 7:07 a.m.
 CDT on April 11, 2010, 11-year-old Casey Rogers turned the key to cause the demolition.
 From the first explosion, it took approximately 25 seconds for the stadium to completely fall.
 Debris removal continued until July 2010.
 Texas's Department of Transportation is using the site as an equipment storage and staging area, after which Irving will decide long-term plans.

 In 2013–15, the area around the former stadium has been the epicenter for at least 46 small earthquakes, ranging in magnitude from 1.6 to 3.6.

+Las Vegas Sands redevelopment proposal

+Las Vegas Sands is looking to develop an integrated resort at the site in the event that Texas legalizes casinos.
+The proposed development could also include a new arena for the Dallas Mavericks which is owned by Las Vegas Sands owner Miriam Adelson.
+In March 2025, the Irving Zoning Commission approved the zoning changes for the land.
+The state would still need to change its gambling laws in order for the proposed resort to be built.
+Shortly after revealing details of the proposed development, Las Vegas Sands dropped the casino proposal from the planned resort due to community opposition.